$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Sextic double solids

 With this notion, one may say that $X$ is $\mbQ$-factorial if and only if $\delta_X = 0$.

-We first consider a double cover $X$ of $\mbP^3$ branched along a surface $B \subset \mbP^3$ of degree $2 r$ with only isolated singularities.
-We may consider $X$ as a hypersurface of degree $2 r$ in the weighted projective space $\mbP = \mbP (1, 1, 1, 1, r)$.
+We consider a double cover $X$ of $\mbP^3$ branched along a surface $B \subset \mbP^3$ of degree $2 r$ with only Du Val singularities.
+We can regard $X$ as a hypersurface of degree $2 r$ in the weighted projective space $\mbP = \mbP (1, 1, 1, 1, r)$.
 In general, the singular points on $X$ may have an effect on the integral (co)homology groups of $X$ (See \cite{Cle83}, \cite{Cyn02} and \cite{Dim90}).
-However, it follows from a Lefschetz-type theorem (\cite[Proposition 1.4]{Mal99}) that $\Pic (X) \cong \Pic (\mbP)$, in particular, $\rank (\Pic (X)) = 1$.
+However, it follows from a Lefschetz-type theorem (\cite[Proposition 1.4]{Mav99}) that $\Pic (X) \cong \Pic (\mbP)$, in particular, $\rank (\Pic (X)) = 1$.

-Meanwhile, as aforementioned, it follows from \cite[Lemma 6.3]{Kawamata88} that on Gorenstein terminal $3$-folds, factoriality is equivalent to $\mbQ$-factoriality.
+Meanwhile, as aforementioned, it follows from \cite[ Lemma 5.1]{Kawamata88} that on Gorenstein terminal $3$-folds, factoriality is equivalent to $\mbQ$-factoriality.
 Therefore, in our case, the double solid $X$ is $\mbQ$-factorial if and only if it is factorial.

-To determine whether the double solid $X$ is factorial or not, we have to see whether the defect of $X$ is trivial or not.
-However it is not simple to compute the defect.
+It is not simple to compute the defect.
 Fortunately, a method to compute some Hodge numbers for resolutions of double solids branched along surfaces with only Du Val singularities has been introduced by Rams \cite{Ram08} which has evolved from the paper of Clemens \cite{Cle83}.
 The paper \cite{Ram08} formulates the difference between the Hodge numbers of the big resolution $Y$ and the Hodge numbers of $\mbP$.
 Here the \textit{big resolution} $\rho \colon Y \to X$ is defined by the composition of blow ups: